 How to Download and Install Safari Browser Extensions

 Apple moved all the Safari browser extensions into the famous Mac App Store.
-With that move, some good extensions were removed and new added.
+With that move, some good extensions were removed and new ones added.
 I don’t know the exact reason for that.

 Then, you’ll see all the extensions in the App Store.
 Scroll down through the list and Get what you want.
 It is exactly the same as installing any other app through the App Store.